Skip to main content

 DA / EN

-Collaborative project results in book release
+Collaboration project results in a new book

-A Conformal Optimized 3D Printed Kneepad with Deformation Sensing
+A Conformal Optimized 3D-Printed Knee Pad with Deformation Sensing

 https://ieeexplore.ieee.org/document/9525412?source=authoralert